SkillsFundingAgency/das-enterprise-automation-test-suite/src/SFA.DAS.SupportConsole.UITests/README.md

 * das-{env}-comt-db

 ## FYIs
-This service is only available in TEST & PP environment
+* This service is only available in TEST & PP environment
+* Sonmetime account in use runs out of levy funds.
+If new PAYE scheme is added, then new levy funds value should be updated in variable library:
+PreProd Automation Suite Variables > SupportConsole_CurrentLevyBalance